lightlace/cpp-docs.de-de/docs/mfc/reference/cpanedivider-class.md

 ### <a name="remarks"></a>Hinweise

 ##  <a name="m_ndefaultwidth"></a>  CPaneDivider::m_nDefaultWidth
- Gibt die Standardbreite in Pixel, der alle bereichsteiler in der Anwendung an.
+ Gibt die Standardbreite des in der Anwendung alle bereichsteiler in Pixel an.

 ```
 AFX_IMPORT_DATA static int m_nDefaultWidth;